rameshvarun/Hnefatafl/README.md

 ## Overview
 Hnefatafl is a family of 2-player Viking board games, where one player tries to guide a King to a refugee square, while attackers try to prevent this.
 Right now, we're implementing the popular 11x11 variant - Feltar Hnefatafl.

-## Asset Reload
-Right now, there is a rudimentary way to reload textures while the game is running.
-It consists of starting an HTTP server on the device, and having a client upload files as they are saved.

-- [Client](./assetreload) - written in Go.
-Watches for changes to a directory and tries to upload the new files.
-- [Server](./app/src/main/java/net/varunramesh/hnefatafl/game/livereload) - Server that runs on the device and listens for PUT requests.

 ## Programming Patterns
 ### Retrolambda